Nelson Memorial Park

 Use of Park for Events

 - 2020 Season: May 9 - October 12, daily from 8:00 a.m. to 8:00 p.m. (gate opens at 8:00 am and closes at 8:00 pm)

-- Coronavirus (COVID-19) update May 5, 2020: Nelson Memorial Park is open, but the playground and washroom buidling are closed.
+- Coronavirus (COVID-19) update June 26, 2020: Nelson Memorial Park is open, and the playground is open.
+The new washroom building is closed.
 A portable restroom with hand sanitizer is on site.
 The outdoor water tap is not operating.